Hurricane Evacuation Procedures Checklist

 - Stay tuned to the local news, UNCW Emergency Hotline, and the UNCW web site for the latest weather conditions and UNCW closing and opening information.

 - When UNCW officially reopens, report to work at the usual time unless notified differently by a supervisor.
-Employees may elect to invoke the Adverse Weather Policy.
+Employees should refer to the Adverse Weather and Emergency Event Policy (PDF) page for guidance.

-Only personnel on the essential personnel list, created by Human Resources, may re-enter campus prior for a detailed damage assessment and can only do this when directed by the EO Coordinator.
-The recovery and restoration vendor on the University’s preferred vendor list will be contacted by the Emergency Operations Center manager if needed.
+Only personnel on the essential personnel list, created by Human Resources, may re-enter campus prior for a detailed damage assessment and can only do this when directed by the Emergency Management Coordinator.
+The recovery and restoration vendor on the University’s preferred vendor list will be contacted by the Emergency Management Coordinator if needed.
 When allowed access:

 - Make sure your areas and equipment are dry.